 - Well Done Prime Rib: 155-164°F

-You only need a few kitchen supplies, on top of the prime rib ingredients, to successfully make a perfect prime rib:
+You only need a few kitchen supplies, on top of the prime rib ingredients, to successfully make this prime rib recipe:

-- Roasting Pan or Tray – We use a large roasting pan, however, you may get away with a cast-iron pan if you’re cooking a prime rib on the smaller size.
+- Roasting Pan or Tray – We use a large roasting pan however, you can use a wire cooling rack on a baking sheet, if needed.

 - Large Cutting Board- Large slabs of meat require large cutting boards.
 Now is the time to upgrade if you’re using a small one.

-- Meat Thermometer – Using a digital meat thermometer is A MUST!
+- Meat Thermometer – Using a digital meat thermometer is A MUST to not only see the internal temperature but the oven temperature.
+Make sure the one you use can withstand 500°F.

-- Optional: If you bone and tie your prime rib, you’ll also need cooking twine.
+- Optional: If you bone and tie your prime rib, you’ll also need butchers twine.

-- Using a digital meat thermometer is A MUST!
+- Using a digital meat thermometer is A MUST when making any prime rib recipe!
 Part of cooking a prime rib includes leaving the oven door shut for hours.
 Unless you’re able to position your manual thermometer so it’s still in view through a closed oven door, spend an extra few bucks and go digital.
 You won’t regret it.

 - Take the meat out of the refrigerator at least 4 hours before cooking, so it comes to room temperature (or close to it).
 This allows the meat to evenly cook inside and out.